mcclure/emily/doc/principles.md

 Programming should be easy.
 Programming should be egaltarian.

+Words are better than symbols, better than dvwlld grbg.

 ### Correctness should be *possible*

 ## It is my job to make it hard for you to do something wrong by accident.
 It is not my job to make it hard for you to do something wrong on purpose.